Multiplayer bandits without observing collision information: Proof of Theorem .

-Now we bound the algorithm's regret.
-First observe that the number of epochs is fewer than $\log_2(T) < 2\log(T)$.
+Now, we bound the algorithm's regret.
+First, the number of epochs is fewer than $\log_2(T) < 2\log(T)$.
 The number of iterations per epoch is $K+m-1< 2K$, whence the total number of MusicalChairs2 rounds can be bounded by $2 \log(T) (\alpha + 4 K \alpha) \leq 10 K \alpha \log (T)$.
-Let us now bound the regret of the estimation rounds.
-The regret of the first epoch can be bounded by $m(K+m-1)\leq 2Km$.
-Next note that any arm with mean $> \mu_{m} + 4 \sqrt{g/2^{i-1}}$ has been put in $G$ by the end of epoch $i-1$ by all players (by fourth claim above), and so some player occupies it in the beginning of epoch $i$.
-During epoch $i$, each of the remaining players pull either a silver or a golden arm, which are at most $8 \sqrt{g/2^{i-1}}$ away from the best available arms (by the third claim above).
+We next bound the regret of the estimation rounds.
+The regret of the first epoch can be bounded by $m\cdot (K+m-1)\cdot 2^1 < 4Km$.
+Next note that any arm with mean $> \mu_{m} + 4 \sqrt{g/2^{i-1}}$ has been put in $G$ by the end of epoch $i-1$ by all players by the fourth claim, and so some player occupies it in the beginning of epoch $i$.
+During epoch $i$, each active player pulls either a silver or a golden arm, which are at most $8 \sqrt{g/2^{i-1}}$ away from the best available arms by the third and fourth claims.
 Since the probability that some bad event happens is $1/mT$ (Lemma~\ref{lem:bad_event}), and in this case the total regret can be bounded by $mT$, the total expected regret can be bounded by